Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 -->

 #### White space removal
-Following two things help us understand whitespace removal.
+Following two rules help us understand whitespace removal.
 1. There has to be one line terminator immediately after the initial opening delimiter.
 2. Now we have content and closing delimiter. if we move any line of content or closing delimiter to left it reduces common whitespace prefix.
-In other words, left most character in content or end delimiter decides starting character of all lines in the text block.
+In other words, left most character in content or end delimiter decides the starting character of all lines in the text block.

 Let's check some examples to understand how it works in practice.

+In all the examples
+ 1. dots (.) is used to show spaces in code.
+ 2. Vertical bar (\|) is used to visualize the left margin.

-***This is the first example*** having now whitespaces in the output.
+***This is the first example*** having no whitespaces in the output.
-In all the examples dots show spaces in code.

 ```
 public static void printTextBlock() {